 The influx of migrants and the security of external borders is a challenge for Europe.
 Learn more about how Parliament is addressing the situation.

-Temporary internal border checks within the Schengen area have been in place for three years.
+Temporary internal border checks within the Schengen area have been in place for four years.
 MEPs are pushing for clearer conditions for their use as a measure of last resort.

 MEPs have approved plans to give the EU Border and Coast Guard Agency a standing corps of 10,000 border guards by 2027 to boost Europe's security.